 What it targets:

 Warts, moles, syringomas, and various epidermal and dermal lesions

-The procedure takes between 15 to 30 minutes depending on the problem and areas involved and cream anesthesia is applied 40-60 minutes before the treatment to numb the area.
-The areas that have been treated will appear red, irritated and moist for the first few days.
-Swelling will eventually subside.
-Scabs will form in the next 2-3 days and will fall off by the 5th-7th day on the face and it takes a while longer (10-14 days) if done on the neck and other body parts.
-A post-laser treatment cream is prescribed twice a day for 7-10 days to hasten the healing of treated lesions.
+The treated area will appear red, irritated, swollen, and moist for the first few days.
+Scabs will form in the next 2 to 3 days and will fall off by the 5th to 7th day (if on the face).
+For scabs on the neck and other body parts, it can take 10 to 14 days to fall off.
+A post-laser treatment cream is prescribed to hasten the healing of treated lesions.